redaalomran/Colon_accessibility_prediction/README.md

 # Prediction of chromatin accessibility in colon cancer

 ## Project Overview:
-This project applies a deep learning model to predict chromatin accessibility in the humon genome using ChIP-seq signals of histone modifications and trascription factor bindings, based on data from the HTC116 cell line.
+This project applies a deep learning model to predict chromatin accessibility in the humon genome using ChIP-seq signals of histone markers and trascription factors, based on data from the HTC116 cell line.

 ## Rationale:
 Understanding which regions of the genome are accessible is key to identifying active regulatory elements like promoters and enhancers.
 These open regions are where important processes—like gene transcription—begin.
-Instead of measuring accessibility directly, which can be time-consuming and costly, this project uses patterns in histone modifications and transcription factor bindings to predict whether a given region is accessible.
+Instead of measuring accessibility directly, which can be time-consuming and costly, this project uses patterns in histone markers and transcription factors to predict whether a given region is accessible.
 By training a deep learning model on known ATAC-seq data, we can not only make accessibility predictions but also explore which epigenetic features contribute most to chromatin openness.

 ## Data used:
 All data used in the project are publicly availible from ENCODE and are all from the HCT116 cell line: